braydio/Arbit/ROADMAP.md

 ## Safety and Risk Management

 ### Current Safety Features
-- `fitness` command is read-only and safe for connectivity testing
+- `fitness` command is read-only and safe for connectivity testing; use `--simulate` to dry-run
-- `live` command can place real orders - **no explicit dry run switch yet**
+- `live` command can place real orders
 - No IOC/time-in-force or slippage rails implemented by default
 - Top-of-book limit orders are used
 - Rate limiting enabled to respect exchange limits